HongJiaMa/HongJiaMa.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-I am currently a doctoral student at [Westlake University](https://www.westlake.edu.cn), under the guidance of Professor [Wenjie Dou](https://dougroup.westlake.edu.cn).
-My research focuses on the rapid and precise comprehension, as well as the simulation, of **excited-state dynamics** and **open quantum systems**.
-I am enthusiastic about delving into the intricate world of quantum phenomena, aiming to unravel the complex behaviors that arise in such systems.
-With a strong foundation in my academic journey and a passion for pushing the boundaries of knowledge, I am dedicated to contributing to the advancement of our understanding of quantum dynamics and its applications.
+I am a graduated with a bachelor's degree in Materials Science and Engineering from [Hebei University of Technology](https://www.hebut.edu.cn), under the guidance of Professor [QingGuo Tang](https://clxy.hebut.edu.cn/szdw/yjy/98915.htm).
+My current research interests revolve around the precise and efficient simulation of **diabatic dynamics** and **open quantum systems**.
+I have a strong passion for unraveling the fundamental physical and chemical properties of functional materials.
+Furthermore, I am deeply fascinated by the intricate world of quantum phenomena, with the aim of deciphering the complex behaviors exhibited within these systems.

+Throughout my academic journey, I have built a solid foundation and am dedicated to pushing the boundaries of knowledge.
+I am committed to contributing to our understanding of quantum dynamics and its applications.
+Currently, I am actively seeking a doctoral program where I can further explore and expand upon my research interests.

 Feel free to reach out to me anytime via email: